anikets95/bmtc-gtfs/README.md

 ## HTML

-Visualize the routes, stops and timetables in the GTFS dataset, with a web browser: #TBD
+Visualize the routes, stops and timetables in the GTFS dataset, with a web browser: [Website](https://anikets95.github.io/bmtc-data/html/bmtc/index.html)

 ## Validations